 Despite ongoing investments, massive amounts of data and always emerging technologies, companies still struggle to wring value from data.

-To understand how analytically successful organizations differ from the rest, MIT Sloan Management Review and SAS conducted their sixth annual survey of more than 2,000 business executives, managers and analytics professionals from a wide range of industries and sizes around the world.
+To understand how analytically successful organizations differ from the rest, MIT Sloan Management Review and SAS conducted a survey of more than 2,000 business executives, managers and analytics professionals from a wide range of industries and sizes around the world.

-The 2016 data and analytics research report, “Beyond the Hype: The Hard Work Behind Analytics Success,” found that analytics success is tied to more than culture, technology and talent.
+The data and analytics research report "Beyond the Hype: The Hard Work Behind Analytics Success," found that analytics success is tied to more than culture, technology and talent.
 Companies transforming their data into competitive advantage are approaching analytics in unconventional ways.

 Here are five ways you can rethink your approach to analytics.